What Is The Difference Between Impulsive And Intrusive Thoughts

 Origin: Impulsive thoughts typically arise as a response to external stimuli or situations, whereas intrusive thoughts occur involuntarily and spontaneously, seemingly out of the blue.

-What Is The Difference Between Power Washing And Pressure Washing
+What Is The Difference Between The Roomba I3 And I4

 Control: Impulsive thoughts are often accompanied by a strong desire or impulse to act upon them immediately.
 In contrast, individuals experiencing intrusive thoughts often feel a lack of control over these thoughts and may actively try to suppress or dismiss them.